How to Optimize Images for SEO: Step-by-Step Checklist

 Here are a few tools that can help you generate sitemaps:

-Testing Images:
+Testing Images

-Now that you’re done with all the groundwork, how do you know it’s working?
-Test your website page load speed on Pingdom or Google PageSpeed Insights.
 The site will not just tell you your page load speed but will also give you pointers on what you need to fix if fixes are necessary.

-sites that load in 5 seconds vs 19 seconds observed: 25% higher ad viewability (and) 70% longer average sessions (and) 35% lower bounce rates’
+What’s the best page speed load time?
+A recently updated report said: “sites that load in 5 seconds vs 19 seconds observed: 25% higher ad viewability (and) 70% longer average sessions (and) 35% lower bounce rates’

-You can also experiment with varied sizes of images, work with vectors/raster images, and resize thumbnails intelligently to improve page load speed.
+Other things that you can do to improve page load speed are: You can also experiment with varied sizes of images, work with vectors/raster images, and resize thumbnails intelligently to improve page load speed.

 Check out this video on how to add products to your online store.
 Also, get some bonus tips on writing SEO-friendly product descriptions.

-Get Started with Instamojo
+Get started with Instamojo

 Leave a Reply